France says fuel supply improving after depot blockades cleared

 The situation is "improving everywhere, all over the country," the spokesman said.

-French oil and gas company Total, said earlier on Friday that all 9 of its depots in France were operating normally after the last blockade was lifted.
+French oil and gas company Total (TOTF.PA), said earlier on Friday that all 9 of its depots in France were operating normally after the last blockade was lifted.
 There are 78 primary fuel depots in mainland France.

 Reporting by Emmanuel Jarry; Writing by Bate Felix; Editing by Andrew Callus